 - Protect Windows: Use decals and other methods to prevent window collisions by panicked birds.
 When a hawk attacks, small birds will mistakenly fly into windows and a stunned bird is easy prey.
 At the same time, this will also help protect the hawks from dangerous window collisions in mid-hunt.

 - Remove Feeders: If hawks are still a menace to backyard birds, remove all feeders and stop feeding the birds for a week or two.
 After a few days, the hawk will move on to different hunting grounds but the smaller birds will quickly return when you resume feeding.
 The hawk may return as well, but generally it will take longer for a hawk to rediscover a good hunting area.

 It can be frustrating to contend with aggressive birds of prey, but there are certain tactics that should always be avoided when discouraging hawks.
 Under no circumstances should birders ever try to shoot, trap, poison, or otherwise harm birds of prey, which are protected by many federal and state laws.
 Similarly, do not release cats or dogs in an attempt to scare a hawk away.
 Cats and dogs will not usually attack birds as large as hawks, and the pets themselves may become victims to larger birds of prey.
 Furthermore, cats and dogs are just as likely to kill, stress, or disturb the backyard birds you hope to protect.

 When Hawks Won’t Leave

-If a particularly aggressive hawk refuses to leave your backyard and becomes a threat to pets or humans, contact local wildlife management or animal control officials.
+If a particularly aggressive hawk refuses to leave your yard and becomes a threat to pets or humans, contact local wildlife management or animal control officials.
 It is possible that the bird is injured and unable to hunt in more difficult areas, or it may be nesting nearby.
 Either way, only licensed officials should make that determination and they will be able to either remove the bird without harming it or can offer additional advice on protecting backyard birds from hawks in safe and responsible ways.